SSWConsulting/SSW.Rules.Content/rules/change-the-subject/rule.md

 ---
-seoDescription: "When to change the email subject: Change it cautiously and early on when the topic subtly changes, using accurate keywords for better searchability."
+seoDescription: When to change the email subject: Change it cautiously and early on when the topic subtly changes, using accurate keywords for better searchability.
 type: rule
 archivedreason:
 title: Do you know when to change the email subject (or appointment subject)?